 Buying nappies online, NZ edition:

 Early on I obsessed over all the different websites that sell nappies in NZ, trying to figure out where to get the best deals.
-Here are some of the options I’ve tried:
+Here are some of the options I’ve tried in the name of saving money on diapers:

 But to be honest, now I’ve realised that if I can time my purchases in line with the supermarket sales, it’s just as easy and cheap to get Huggies diapers with my Countdown shop.